I don’t know about you, but I used to loathe the idea of sales.

 Remember that this is a conversation between you and the prospect to find the right solution to their problems.
 Approach objections with a positive attitude and keep the common goal you share with your prospect in mind.

 Do you want to learn more about success in sales?
-Check out the Sales Hive, which teaches you the A to Z of handling sales objections and helps you achieve your business goals.
+Check out the Introverted Female Marketers, which teaches you the A to Z of handling sales objections and helps you achieve your business goals.